 9 Metabolic challenge: How does it affect welfare?

-Opening with an introduction to cattle production systems, the book covers the three major areas of cattle welfare research; on-farm welfare assessment, behavioral priorities of cattle and novel perspectives on current production issues.
-Chapters examine the key issues within each area, including such topics as the goals and measures included in welfare assessments, the importance to cattle of access to pasture and engaging in social behavior, human-animal interactions, and disease and injury.
-The work concludes with an insightful summary of key highlights and a discussion of future trends.
+Opening with an introduction to cattle production systems, the book covers the three major areas of cattle welfare; on-farm welfare assessment, behavioral priorities of cattle and novel perspectives on specific aspects of management.
+Chapters examine the key issues within each area, including such topics as the goals and measures included in welfare assessments, the importance to cattle of access to pasture and engaging in social behavior, human-animal interactions, painful procedures, and disease and metabolic challenge.

 This book is an essential part of the wider ranging series Advances in Farm Animal Welfare, with coverage of cattle, sheep and pigs.